Tourism in Ladakh

 Treks are possible from the end of June until mid-October.
 Some of the passes along the treks are higher than 5,000 meters in altitude.
 Many trekking agencies in Leh offer trekking packages with a guide, packhorses, food, and supplies.

-A total of 5 high passes fall en route, among which the highest one known as Taglang-La, our Indian friends like to claim as the world’s second-highest pass at an altitude of 17,469 feet/5,235 m and the Khardungla as the highest road in the world.
+A total of 5 high passes fall en route, among which the highest is Taglang-La, which our Indian friends claim as the world’s second-highest pass at an altitude of 17,469 feet/5,235 m, and the Khardungla is the highest road in the world.
 For facts claiming otherwise, click here.

 The Himachal Pradesh Tourism (HRTC) and J&K State Tourism (SRTC) operate daily Deluxe and Ordinary bus services between Manali-Leh and Srinagar-Leh.
 The bus journey between Leh and Manali takes about 19 hours or two days, with an overnight halt in Sarchu or Pang camps.
 And the Srinagar-Leh trip takes 17 hours.
 Air also connects Leh from Delhi, Srinagar, and Jammu.